lackhand/princess/conversation.md

 ### Actions

-It's best when the narrator is curious, prompting and asking questions of the princesses.
+It's best when the narrator is _curious_, prompting and asking questions of the princesses.

-It's best when the princesses are bold, doing and saying and feeling things which cause changes in the world.
+It's best when the princesses are _bold_, doing and saying and feeling things which cause changes in the world.

 It's everyone's job to help the princesses to turn the clarification question _is it locked?_ into the investigative action _I try the handle_.